pharath/home/_posts/2022-01-17-lecture-notes-ML-part2.md

 ###### RMSprop

+- Hinton 2012
 - **global** learning rate
 - eigentlich eine Verbesserung von AdaGrad:
     - Zaheer, Shaziya, "A Study of the Optimization Algorithms in Deep Learning":
         - RMSProp changes ~~the~~ adagrad in a way how the gradient is accumulated.
             - Gradients are accumulated into an exponentially weighted average.
             - RMSProp **discards the history** and **maintains only recent gradient information**.
+- Goodfellow_2016
+    - RMSProp uses an **exponentially decaying average** to **discard history from the extreme past** so that it can converge rapidly after finding a convex bowl, as if it were an instance of the AdaGrad algorithm initialized within that bowl.
+    - Compared to AdaGrad, the use of the moving average **introduces a new hyperparameter**, $\rho$, that controls the **length scale of the moving average**.
 - Andrew Ng, Oscillation sketch:
     - **Richtung** für jede Dimension/Achse $w_{ij}$ wird über **sign** of gradient gegeben.
     - **Betrag** für jede Dimension wird über EMA gegeben (global learning rate kann sich ja nicht ändern!), weshalb oszillierende Dimensionen gedämpft werden und nicht oszillierende Dimensionen gleich bleiben bzw. sich etwas verzögert an Änderungen anpassen.